Analysis | 4 takeaways from Ketanji Brown Jackson’s confirmation hearing

 When Jackson was confirmed to the D.C.
 Circuit Court of Appeals last year, she managed to get three Republicans to vote for her.
 But each of them has reserved judgment on giving her this promotion.
-And one durbin serves on the Senate Judiciary Committee signaled you can probably, to borrow a phrase, count him out.
+And one signaled that you can probably, to borrow a phrase, count him out.

 Sen. Lindsey O. Graham (R-S.C.) encouraged Sen. Josh Hawley (R-Mo.) to keep pressing on Jackson’s work as a district court judge, even as Hawley’s misleading attacks on Jackson’s record in child pornography cases has been heavily criticized by fact-checkers and even some conservatives.